Geno Smith: Sophomore year

 In West Virginia's first meeting ever with LSU, the Mountaineers lost at Tiger Stadium by a score of 20–14.
-Smith completed 14 of 29 pass attempts for 119 yards, two touchdowns, and one interception.
-He rushed for 10 yards on five attempts.
+Smith completed 14 of 29 pass attempts for 119 yards, two touchdowns, and an interception to go along with five carries for 10 yards.

 Smith threw for 220 yards and ran for 19 yards in West Virginia's 49–10 win over UNLV.
 It was the most points WVU had scored since playing Connecticut in 2007.

-In a 16–13 overtime loss to Connecticut, Smith was 22 for 34, throwing for 160 yards.
-He had a season high of 64 rushing yards.
-This was the first game all season Smith did not throw a touchdown pass.
-The loss was the first time Connecticut had ever beaten West Virginia.
+During a 16–13 overtime loss to Connecticut, Smith completed 22 of 34 passes for 160 yards to go along with a season-high 64 rushing yards.
+This was the first game all season where Smith did not throw a touchdown pass.
+The loss was also the first time Connecticut had ever beaten West Virginia.

-Smith tied his record for touchdowns in a game in a 37–10 win over Cincinnati, where he was 15 for 25, throwing for 174 yards, four touchdowns, and one interception.
+Smith tied his record for touchdowns in a game in a 37–10 win over Cincinnati, where he was 15 for 25, throwing for 174 yards, four touchdowns, and an interception.
 The win came after a two-game losing streak.
 It was the first time the Mountaineers beat Cincinnati since 2007.
 Smith won his second Big East Offensive Player of the Week for this performance.

-On November 26, against Pittsburgh, he finished with 212 passing yards and three touchdowns in the 35–10 victory.
+On November 26 against Pittsburgh, Smith threw for 212 yards and three touchdowns in the 35–10 victory.
 In the next game against Rutgers, he had 352 passing yards and a touchdown in the 35–14 victory.
-He finished the 2010 season with 196 passing yards, one touchdown, and one interception in the 23–7 loss to North Carolina State in the Champs Sports Bowl.
+Smith finished the 2010 season with 196 passing yards, a touchdown, and an interception in a 23–7 loss to North Carolina State in the Champs Sports Bowl.

-Overall, in his sophomore season, Smith finished with 2,763 passing yards, 24 touchdowns, and seven interceptions.
+Smith finished his sophomore season completing 241 of 372 passes for 2,763 yards, 24 touchdowns, and seven interceptions to go along with 106 carries for 217 yards.